wgalaxy/KvFront/README.md

 ## Installation

+### 1. Linux

 KvFront is now available in PyPI.
 KvFront could be installed using pip:
 ~~~
 pip install KvFront
 ~~~

+### 2. Windows

+KvFront is supported running on Windows64.
+-  download KvFront-2.6.0-win64.7z to local
+-  un7z it to the local directory , the local dir is supposed to be "d:\KvFront"
+-  double click "d:\KvFront\bin\KvFront.exe"

 ## Features